faucetsdn/network-tools/CONTRIBUTING.md

 It is every maintainer's responsibility to:

 * 1) Deliver prompt feedback and decisions on pull requests.
-* 2) Be available to anyone with questions, bug reports, criticism etc. on Vent.
+* 2) Be available to anyone with questions, bug reports, criticism etc. on Network Tools

 ### How is this process changed?